This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 Pricing and Plans

-You can choose from three standard prices in EasyWP – Starter, Turbo, and Supersonic.
+You can choose from three standard prices in EasyWP: Starter, Turbo, and Supersonic.
 Each plan gives you access to a set limit of resources and features.

 The Turbo plan allows up to 200k monthly visits, 50GB SSD storage, a free SSL certificate, and CDN.
 It also gives you more CPU and RAM power and costs $12.88 monthly.

-Talking about RAM and CPU, here is what you get in EasyWP.
+When it comes to RAM and CPU, here is what you get in EasyWP.

-Get a 30-day free of EasyWP if you need to test it before committing to a paid plan.
+Get a 30-day free trial of EasyWP if you need to test it before committing to a paid plan.

 On its part, Cloudways offers cloud hosting service from three different cloud service providers (it used to be five, but Cloudways has dropped Vultr and Linode):

-• Google Cloud
+- Google Cloud

-• DigitalOcean
+- DigitalOcean

-• AWS – Amazon Web Service
+- AWS – Amazon Web Service

 These providers offer different access levels and quality cloud hosting services through Cloudways partnerships.
 DigitalOcean, being the cheapest, offers an entry-level hosting plan for beginners and small business owners.